USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods/Methods.md

 DRAM.py distill -i annotation_v5/annotations.tsv -o genome_summaries_annotation_v5
 ```

 30. (25May2021) Downloaded `genome_summaries_annotation_v5`.
 However, the output was a bit strange... very skim (`product.html` and `metabolism_summary.xlsx`).
-Why?
+Perhaps the `pan_genome_reference.fa` should be converted to AA sequence?

 99. To do
 * () for `annotation_v3`, combine the `annotations.tsv` for STECs and one for commensals?
 One tsv is ~1.3Mb.
 If combine all STEC and commensal, 1.3 * 215 = 279.5Mb ...
 Might be a bit too big. `annotations.tsv` of `annotation_v4` is 27Mb and that has 18 strains.
-* Run for loop: for each folder in directory, find `annotations.tsv`, rename to directory name, and pipe contents to a file.
-Separate STEC from commensal E. coli, run distill on STEC `annotations.tsv` , then on commensals?
+* Run for loop: for each folder in directory, find `annotations.tsv`, rename to directory name, and pipe contents to a new master `annotations.tsv` file.
+Run distill on that?
-* () Ask for ideas of how to combine `annotations.tsv` from 215 separate directories?
-Tsv first row header (in R - don't read header?).
 The `annotations.tsv` file have about 5400 lines.
 5400 * 215 = 1.2 million rows.

 ## WGS submission to SRA